HNStaggs/Clinical-Trial-Gender-Gaps/README.md

 ## Notes on Model Use
 * Adjust max_requests parameter in the API call depending on how much data you'd like to retrieve
-* Data from API call is saved as .csv and .json to the data_files folder to prevent subsequent duplicate calls to the API
+* Data from API call is saved as .csv and .json to the "data_files" folder to prevent subsequent duplicate calls to the API
+* The models will output the research topics with gender gaps into the folder "gender_gaps" as a .csv file